50 Words That Sound Dirty But Actually Aren't

 Billcock, brook-ouzel, oar-cock, velvet runner, grey-skit, and skiddy-cock are all old English dialect names for the water rail, a small and notoriously elusive wading bird found in the wetlands of Europe, Asia, and north Africa.
 The name skiddy-cock is thought to be derived from skit, a 17th-century word meaning "to act shyly," or "to move rapidly and quickly"—but it could just as probably be derived from an even older 15th century word, skitter, meaning "to produce watery excrement."

 In 19th century English, a slagger was a workman in a blast furnace whose job it was to siphon off the stony waste material, or slag, that is produced when raw metals and ores are melted at high temperatures.
 Even earlier than that, in 16th century English, slagger was a verb, variously used to mean "to loiter" or "creep," or "to stumble" or "walk awkwardly."

 Staying with furnaces, a tease-hole is simply the opening in a glassmaker’s furnace through which the fuel is added.

-Tit-bore—or tit-bore-tat-bore, in full—is an old 17th century Scots name for a game of peekaboo.
+Tit-bore—or tit-bore-tat-bore in full—is a 17th-century Scots name for a game of peekaboo.
 It was once also called hitty-titty, as was, incidentally, hide and go seek.

 Wankapin, or water chinquapin, is another name for the American lotus, Nelumbo lutea, a flowering plant native to Central American wetlands.
 The lotus was apparently introduced to what is now the southern United States by native tribes who would use the plant’s tubers and seeds (known as "alligator corn") as a source of food.